 OUR BOARD

 The Police Accountability Board is run by nine, volunteer Board Members.
-The Board’s role is to oversee the agency’s operations, set the agency’s priorities, and serve on panels during the Board’s investigatory process.
+The Board’s role is to oversee the agency’s operations, set the agency’s priorities.

 One Board Member is appointed by the Mayor.
 One Board Member is appointed by City Council for each of the four City Districts (East, West, North and South).
 The remaining four Board Members are selected by the PAB Alliance, a coalition of community members who helped create and continue to sustain our work.